 This latter idea of unequal treatment could also lead to potential state aid issues.
-The European Commission itself has already indicated there could be state aid implications if such windfall profit taxes lead to selective advantages for specific undertakings (i.e., if they are excluded from such taxes while their competitors are hit).
+The European Commission itself has already indicated there could be state aid implications if windfall profit taxes lead to selective advantages for specific undertakings (i.e., if they are excluded from such taxes while their competitors are hit).
 State aid concerns may therefore also need to be further explored.

 In some cases, taxpayers may consider that they have not generated windfall profits and are nevertheless required to pay a windfall profit tax.
-This touches upon a delicate aspect of such taxes, which is that they are motivated by the desire to tax windfall profits resulting from an external factor (energy crisis in combination with the marginal cost pricing on the electricity market) but are usually not designed to exclusively capture such windfall profits.
+This touches upon a difficult design aspect of such taxes, which is that they are motivated by the desire to tax windfall profits resulting from an external factor (energy crisis in combination with the marginal cost pricing on the electricity market) but do not usually capture windfall profits exclusively.
 For these taxpayers, the windfall profit tax could appear as a (double) tax on regular profits, sometimes at a disproportionately high rate that could raise questions under the right to property (Article 1 of Protocol No. 1 to the European Convention on Human Rights).